al1-ce/just.nvim/primer.md

 # Building using just

 ## Basic justfile configuration
-This configuration if called with `JustBuild` from any Lua file will execute `init.lua` in project root (pwd/cwd) directory.
+This configuration if called with `Just build` from any Lua file will execute `init.lua` in project root (pwd/cwd) directory.
 ```conf
 # Runs lua project
 build: